Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Introduction

-In Section~\ref{sec:Wrapup} we use the categorical equivalence of Theorem~\ref{thm-equivalence} together with the results of the previous sections to create Algorithm~\ref{alg:isom_classes}, which computes isomorphism classes of abelian varieties in our fixed isogeny class.
-The representative we compute for each isomorphism class contains complete information about the Tate modules of the corresponding abelian variety for each $\ell \neq p$.
-Moreover, we get an approximation of $F$ and $V$ acting on the Dieudonn\'e module modulo some power of $p$, which is sufficiently large to detect stability.
+To upshot of this four-step approach is that the representative we compute for each isomorphism class contains complete information about the Tate modules of the corresponding abelian variety for each $\ell \neq p$.
+Moreover, we get an approximation of $F$ and $V$ acting on the Dieudonn\'e module, modulo some power of $p$, which is sufficiently large to detect stability.
 This approximation can in principle be made arbitrarily accurate.

 Finally, in Section~\ref{sec:examples}, we give examples of computations of isomorphism classes of abelian varieties using our algorithms.
 In particular, we study the behavior of the endomorphism rings that appear for $g$-dimensional abelian varieties of $p$-rank $<g-1$, which shows patterns very different from abelian varieties with higher $p$-rank (that is, ordinary and almost-ordinary abelian varieties, as referred to above), see Examples~\ref{ex:simple1}, \ref{ex:nonsimple1}, \ref{ex:simple2}, \ref{ex:simple3}, \ref{ex:nonsimple2} and \ref{ex:end_max_p}.